The Historical Construction of Body Norms

 • misclassify non-sexual nudity

-Recognising the constructed nature of body norms supports:
+Recognising the constructed nature of these norms supports:

 • behaviour-based regulation